arthurfary/passman/readme.md

 Download the [latest Passman release](https://github.com/arthurfary/passman/releases) and save it wherever you like.

-# To use Passman, simply call the executable with the arguments.
+# To use Passman, simply call the executable from a command line.

 ## Create a new password
 - To create a new random password use: